Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Theory of Hybrid Scattering Networks

-\begin{proof}[Proof Sketch for Theorem~\ref{thm:main-2}] We need to show that we can choose the parameters in a way that guarantees $F_{p\text{-}sct}(\bX)[v]\neq F_{p\text{-}sct}(\bX)[\phi(v)]$.
+\begin{proof}[Proof Sketch for Theorem~\ref{thm:main-2-new}] We need to show that we can choose the parameters in a way that guarantees $F_{p\text{-}sct}(\bX)[v]\neq F_{p\text{-}sct}(\bX)[\phi(v)]$.
 For simplicity, we set $\bTheta=\Id_n$.
-In this case, since $\sigma$ strictly monotonic, and therefore injective, it suffices to show that we can construct $p$ such that
+In this case, since $\sigma$ is strictly monotonic, and therefore injective, it suffices to show that we can construct $p$ with